dbilanoski/cheat-sheets/databases/ssis-basics.md

 * It can stack multiple data flow tasks along side tasks such as actions in the databases, executing SQL commands, file system actions etc.
 * In case blocks of Control Flow tasks are **not connected sequentially, they will execute in parallel.** Meaning, you can have multiple procedures in one Control Flow running asynchronously.

+#### Precedence Constraint
+Between blocks of Control Flow tasks arrows are drawn to create order of execution or define parallel execution.
+Such arrows defining order of operation is called precedence constraints and those can be expressed as:
+* Success
+* Failure
+* Completion

+This kind of expression of constraint type provide means of defining flow logic such as:
+* If this task is successful, do this (Green arrow).
+* If it failed, then do this (Red arrow).

+**Steps to configure**
+1. Once you draw flow from one task to another, double click the arrow.
+2. This will open an editor window where you choose the "Value" of the "Constraint" to be "Success", "Failure" or "Completion".
+Default is "Success".

+#### Expressions
+You can also define custom conditions for the flow using expressions.
+Instead of having "success", "failure" or "completion", custom expressions can be defined to control the flow more precisely.

+**Steps to configure**
+1. Once you draw flow from one task to another, double click the arrow.
+2. This will open an editor window, choose the "Evaluation operations" as "Expression"
+3. In "Expression", click the three horizontal dots to open an expression builder where you'll have access to built in functions and variables.
+	1. Here the aim is to construct an expression which returns boolean.
+	2. There will be an useful option for evaluating conditions.
+4. In case you define multiple constraints, there will be an option to choose whether logical "AND" or logical "OR" is applied.

+**Examples of expressions**
+* `DATEPART( "DD", getdate()) > 15`
+	* Checks if current day of the month is greater than 15th
+	* Means that if it is, next task (and other chained to it) will execute, otherwise will not.
+* `DATEPART( "DD", getdate()) > @[User::day_of_month]`
+	* Same example as above which is using a variable called "day_of_month".

+#### Variables
+* Same as in other languages, it's a temporary storage which can be called upon.

+**Steps to configure**
+1. In the main Control Flow window, right click, then do  "Variables".
+2. "Variables" windows will appear.
+Here you can click "New".
+3. Under "Name" give it a name.
+4. Under "Data type", select appropriate data type.
+5. Under "Value", put the value you want to store or use "Expression" to dynamically create values.

 ### Data Flow
 * One of the tasks in Control Flow - defines source, transformation and destination tasks as a single "container" of data flow tasks.
 * Inside one data flow task, many ETL steps can be configured to fetch data, transform it and store it elsewhere.
 * Basically heart of the SSIS platform.

+#### Types Of Transformation
+* Can be classified as synchronous and asynchronous.
+* Can also be classified as blocking, non-blocking and semi-blocking.

+### Event Handlers
+* At run time, packages and containers raise events (such as OnError event).
+* Custom events can be defined to extend the functionality.

+**Steps to configure**
+1. In the main package design window, click on the "Event Handlers" tab.
+2. You'll be able to select there:
+	1. Executable: To which package, task or container this event applies.
+	2. Event handler: which type of event will trigger the handler.
+3. Now put other tasks here, such as "Execute SQL Task" or "Data Flow" tasks depending on actions you wish to take if the event is triggered.

+Example would be writing an log to a file or a database or sending an email notification.

 ## Defining Connections